TomasCostaK/TomasCostaK/README.md

 <p>

 - 🔭 I’m currently working on **Smart Homes** and **Academic Projects**.
-- 📚 I’m currently learning **Neural Networks, Golang and Algorithm Efficiency**.
+- 📚 I’m currently learning **Timeseries models, Large scale data mining & Automation**.
 - 👯 If you have any projects you would like to colaborate, reach out to me.
 - 💬 Ask me about **anything**!
 - ✉️ Reach me on [LinkedIn](https://www.linkedin.com/in/tomascostax/) or [email](mailto:tomascosta.ei@gmail.com).